-There’s the protected cove of Pebbles Beach just south of Bridgetown, or the aptly named Paradise Beach, lined with palm trees reaching out over towards the crystal waters.
+Like any Caribbean island, Barbados has its share of alluring beaches that you can explore.
+There’s the protected cove of Pebbles Beach just south of Bridgetown, or the aptly named Paradise Beach, lined with palm trees reaching out over toward the crystal-clear waters.

 Grand Cayman also is the perfect place to live out your inner secret agent, whether scuba diving in underwater shipwrecks, trekking across the vibrant ocean floor in a Sea TREK helmet, or scoping out the depths in an Atlantis submarine perfect for spotting turtles, colorful star coral, and otherworldly big barrel sea sponges.
 If you’re looking for adventures out of the water—or, more accurately, above it—you can fly over the island on a helicopter tour of Seven Mile Beach and the capital of George Town.